 A crushed pelvis is a serious injury that could put a person’s life at risk.
 This type of injury will not only require surgery, but a victim will have to undergo extensive rehabilitation for an injury they may never fully recover from.
 If this happens, the victim should consider filing suit against the parties responsible for her injuries.
 If you or a family member was the victim of a serious accident, contact an experienced Miami broken pelvis attorney today.

-The Law Offices of Prosper Shaked has an unwavering commitment to providing our clients with the legal representation needed to fight for the compensation they deserve for their injuries.
-To schedule a free legal consultation to discuss your Miami broken pelvis injury claim, contact The Law Offices of Prosper Shaked at (305) 694-2676, or contact us online.
+Prosper Shaked Accident Injury Attorneys PA has an unwavering commitment to providing our clients with the legal representation needed to fight for the compensation they deserve for their injuries.
+To schedule a free legal consultation to discuss your Miami broken pelvis injury claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.

 Types of Pelvic Fractures

 The pelvis is a ring of bones comprised of several different bones.
 When any of the bones in the pelvis break, this injury is referred to as a pelvic fracture.
 Due to the way the pelvis is situated, a fracture in one of the bones in the pelvis often leads to a fracture in another bone, typically a bone on the opposite side.

 There are multiple types of pelvic fractures that could befall a victim.
 Understanding the different types of pelvic fractures can help understand the severity of a particular fracture.
 For example, a stable pelvic fracture is when the broken bones of the pelvis are still lined up, and the ring has not lost its shape.